tools and plugins

 content[].url can be an online URL, a local absolute path, or a path relative to the Agent project root.
 Local images are read by ImagePlugin and converted into the data URL format required by the City image job, so the model does not need to pass base64.
 The Agent should not pass messages or data_url.

 image_result reads the current job state once by default.
 If it returns queued or running, keep the job_id and call image_result again later.
 For short jobs, pass until_done: true to wait for a terminal state in one tool call, with optional max_wait_ms / poll_interval_ms.
-If it returns succeeded, data is the AI SDK UIMessage containing generated image file parts.
+If it returns succeeded, ImagePlugin downloads remote File Parts into .downcity/image/results/<job_id>/, returns the complete job result in data, and copies the localized File Parts into the current Assistant Message.

 ImagePlugin is provider-agnostic.
 It does not know about City, OpenAI, or DeepSeek directly.
 Pass image_create and image_result job functions, and the plugin exposes the two-step job actions to the Agent; by default the product, Agent, or caller decides when to poll again based on poll_after_ms, while until_done is only a simple plugin-level wait helper.